Kallirroi/personalwebsite/src/pages/clickhere3D/index.md

 tag: personal project
 ---

-Following up the "clickHere" exploration (screenshot below), I decided to turn to Rhino and try to create 3D models of the images.
+Following up the "clickhere" exploration (image below), I decided to turn to Rhino and try to create 3D models of the images.

 ![altcaption](googleinput.png)